natilik/terraform-foundations-training/6.modules/instructions.md

 # Lab - Developing Modules

-1. We are going to “modularise” the hcl_basics code we previously used in an earlier lab.
+1. We are going to turn some previous code into re-usable modules.
+Navigate to the “6.modules” directory and your chosen cloud sub-directory.
+Be sure to change location in your terminal using the “cd” command.

-2. Navigate to the “6.modules” directory and your chosen cloud sub-directory.
-You’ll see previous code has been broken into two modules – “aws_ec2” and “aws_networking” (or “azure_vm” and “azure_networking” for Azure).
+2. You’ll see previous code has been broken into two modules – “aws_ec2” and “aws_networking” (or “azure_vm” and “azure_networking” for Azure).

 3. Have a look at the main.tf under the “root-code” directory.
 There are a few things to populate: